-Choose the relevant scale taking into account the aim of the activity and choosing descriptors that are relevant to thelearners proficiency level.

-descriptors that are relevant to thelearners proficiency level.
-CEFR-CV Mediation scales- Mediating a text:(Circle your answer) Extra notes: Relaying specific information in speech / in writing Explaining data (e.g. in graphs, diagrams, charts etc.)in speech / in writing Processing text in speech / in writing Translating a written text in speech / in writing Note taking (lectures, seminars, meetings, etc.) Expressing a personal response to creative texts (incl literature) Analysis and criticism of creative texts (incl literature) CEFR-CV Mediation strategies: (Circle your answer) Extra notes:

-- Linking to previous knowledge: use questions to encourage people to activate prior knowledge; make comparisons and/or links between new and prior knowledge; provide examples and definitions - Adapting language: paraphrase (A2-B2); adapt speech / delivery (B2+); explain technical terminology (B2 + and C levels) - Breaking down complicated information: break a process into a series of steps; present ideas or instructions as bullet points; present separately the main points in a chain of argument. - Amplifying a dense text: use repetition and redundancy, for example by paraphrase in different ways; modify style to explain things more explicitly; give examples; - Streamlining a text: highlight key information; eliminate repetition/digressions; exclude what is not relevant for the audience
+Choose the relevant scale taking into account the aim of the activity and choosing among the descriptors relevant to the students' proficiency level.
+CEFR-CV Mediation scales- Mediating a text:(Circle your answer) Extra notes: Relaying specific information in speech / in writing Explaining data (e.g. in graphs, diagrams, charts etc.)in speech / in writing Processing text in speech / in writing Translating a written text in speech / in writing Note taking (lectures, seminars, meetings, etc.) Expressing a personal response to creative texts (incl literature) Analysis and criticism of creative texts (incl literature) CEFR-CV Mediation strategies: (Circle your answer) Extra notes: Linking to previous knowledge: use questions to encourage people to activate prior knowledge; make comparisons and/or links between new and prior knowledge; provide examples and definitions Adapting language: paraphrase (A2-B2); adapt speech / delivery (B2+); explain technical terminology (B2 + and C levels) Breaking down complicated information: break a process into a series of steps; present ideas or instructions as bullet points; present separately the main points in a chain of argument.
+Amplifying a dense text: use repetition and redundancy, for example by paraphrase in different ways; modify style to explain things more explicitly; give examples; Streamlining a text: highlight key information; eliminate repetition/digressions; exclude what is not relevant for the audience